GearBoxFox/highway-qrp-sdr/JOURNAL.md

 More delays due to the fun of AP courses.
 Working on the transmitter today, which should just be a simple FET transister to the connection between the Tayloe Detector and an amplifier for the transmitter.
 The first thing we need to do is make a switching circuit for when TX and RX, so that we don't burn up the RX circuits and cause noise.
 This is done with a simple quad-NAND IC.
 After that, we have the amplifier.
 I'm going to be using a class-E amplifier, which will require winding a toroid for an inductor.
 I'm embedding a screenshot of the calculations done for reference, as I know I won't remember afterwards.

 ![Inductor Calculations](./assets/amplifierInductorCalcs.png)

+## June 9th

+Back again, man this is taking me a while.
+Maybe I'll switch to another project just to have one done before the highway deadline.
+Anyhow, today we're working on the user interface, and hopefully starting the PCB today.

+Time: 1hr

+## June 11th

+I always say I'm going to do more, and yet here I am again :p.
+I'm beginning to wonder if I should turn this into a slightly different project of a morse code trainer instead.